<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Only an agent with working knowledge of these obstacles can smooth over the bumps in your transaction.
 Working with a Military Relocation Professional easily solves any issue that might be lost in translation by an inexperienced agent.

 An agent working with a military member must be up for unconventional home buying techniques.
-This may mean texting at inconvenient times or showing a house to a potential buyer via FaceTime or other video tech.
-You should also ask your agent if they’re willing to take on non-traditional services after closing, like helping you find contractors and vendors to begin renovations or repairs before you arrive.
+This can mean texting at inconvenient times or showing a house to a potential buyer via FaceTime or other video tech.
+Ask your agent if they’re willing to take on nontraditional services after closing, like helping you find contractors and vendors to begin renovations or repairs before you arrive.

 Sometimes, in extreme seller markets, your agent might suggest that you waive a home inspection contingency in your offer so yours looks more appealing to the seller.
 However, most agents still advise paying for a home inspection for informational purposes so you’ll know what to prepare for after the purchase.